Inner Fence Review

 - $39 per month for annual plans (USD), $49 per month for monthly plans

 - 2.9% + $0.30 per transaction (USD or CAD)

 - 1.59% + $0.29 swiped debit

 If you already have a merchant account, Inner Fence will charge you pretty steep fees on top of what your processor is already charging you.
 You can take a look at the different plans here, but this is the gist:

 For an individual, you’ll only pay $9 a month (with a 1.9% processing rate on top of your regular rate) — as long as you only need one terminal.
 It’s $9 for each additional terminal, until you hit 9 terminals, at which point it’s more cost effective to go for the $79/month plan, which covers 10 terminals and lowers your additional processing rate to 0.9% per swipe.
 But that doesn’t include the cost of the $79 readers!
 You can see how quickly the costs start adding up.

 Frankly, I don’t necessarily see the value in using Inner Fence if you already have a merchant account when you could wind up paying 4% or more per swipe, plus the monthly fee, plus the cost of all the readers.
-If you need mobile processing and your merchant account doesn’t offer an option, I recommend looking at Flint, which you can use for mobile processing through your merchant account for free with a single user (or $15 month per additional user).
-That’s no percentages, no per-transaction fees.
+If you need mobile processing and your merchant account doesn’t offer an option, check out our favorite mobile processor.

 What about interchange-plus pricing, you ask?
 Well, when you check out the Support page (which is hidden from the main site), here’s what you’ll see: